mrmurphy/reason-nextjs/README.md

 State:

-- Incomplete type definitions.
+- Mostly complete type definitions.
 Feel free to open a pull-request to add more!
-- Though incomplete, these typedefs are being used in production, so what's there does work.
 - Wraps API for Next version 9.x.x on NPM
-- Only works with Bucklescript 6.x and above.
+- Only works with Bucklescript 7.x and above.

 # The Basics.